-1. Starting at the User Interface screen (Main Menu), press the MENU soft key.

-- 2. Press the AUTOSWITCH soft key from the Settings Menu. - 3.
-Press the ON/OFF soft key the soft key displayed (in green) indicates which mode has been selected. - 4.
-Press the SUBMIT soft key. - 5.
+- 1. Starting at the User Interface screen, press the MENU soft key; - 2.
+Press the ENGINE SETUP soft key from the Settings menu; - 3.
+As shown in Figure 4-7, press the soft number keys to enter password "806" in the Engine Setup Login screen. - 4.
+Press the AUTOSWITCH soft key from the Settings Menu. - 5.
+Press the ON/OFF soft key the soft key displayed (in green) indicates which mode has been selected. - 6.
+Press the SUBMIT soft key. - 7.
 To exit the Autoswitch Settings screen, press the RETURN soft key.